-Interior designers apply knowledge of history of interiors, architecture, decorative arts, art, and related theories when solving design problems.
+Interior designers applyare knowledgeable about of history of interiors, architecture, decorative arts, and art, and related theories when solving design problems.

 Intent: This standard ensures graduates have the knowledge base of design history and related theories to inform design solutions.